This site looks better with a modern browser.

 Neuroanaesthesia

-The Westmead neuroanaesthesia fellowship offers fellows the opportunity to develop and finesse their clinical skills in this exciting field with daily neurosurgical lists across both public and private campuses.
+The Westmead neuroanaesthesia fellowship is an ICPNT accredited program and offers fellows the opportunity to develop and finesse their clinical skills in this exciting field with daily neurosurgical lists across both public and private campuses.

 Our complex and challenging case mix includes a wide range of elective and emergency surgery, provided by our expert neurosurgical and interventional neuroradiology colleagues.
 It includes: